riscv/riscv-bitmanip/README.md

     Summary: All Tests Passed

 ## Clean Sandbox
-To remove all generated filed
+To remove all generated files:

     $ make clean

-## Enhancing supported instructions in reference simulator
+## Enhancing supported instructions in the riscvOVPsim reference simulator
-Please contact Imperas : support@imperas.com
+If you  need changes to the instructions or want to make other additions or enhancements, please contact Imperas : support@imperas.com